 Within moral theory, I have published on the nature of moral concepts such as trust, autonomy, integrity, objectification, and conscience.
 For more information about my research, please see either the relevant links in the menu bar above or my CV.

-I have held two appointments at the University of Toronto: one in 2004-05 as a Lupina New Faculty Fellow in the Comparative Program on Health and Society at the Munk Centre for International Studies (now the Munk School of Global Affairs), and another this academic year (2013-14) as a Visiting Professor at the Centre for Ethics.
+I have held two appointments at the University of Toronto: one in 2004-05 as a Lupina New Faculty Fellow in the Comparative Program on Health and Society at the Munk Centre for International Studies (now the Munk School of Global Affairs), and another in 2013-14 as a Visiting Professor at the Centre for Ethics.

 I am also past Co-Coordinator of fab, the International Network on feminist approaches to bioethics, and one of the founders and an editorial board member of the International Journal of Feminist Approaches to Bioethics, or IJFAB.